fangwei123456/spikingjelly/docs/source/activation_based_en/classify_dvsg.rst

     train speed = 100.4324 images/s, test speed = 121.0402 images/s
     escape time = 2022-05-25 21:30:51

 Finally, the ``max_test_acc = 0.9375`` performance is achieved.
-Higher performance can often be achieved if the hyperparameters are carefully adjusted and the training ``epochs`` are increased.
+Higher performance can often be achieved if the hyperparameters are carefully adjusted and the training ``epochs`` is increased.

 The following figure shows the accuracy curve in the training process: